georger420/Minesweeper-for-Atari-XLXE/README.md

 ### Comments:

 File **[tiindata.act.txt](tiindata.act.txt)** contains data of splash screen and instructions data.
-The memory of Action editor was too low, so that is the reason why it is in separate file.
+The memory of Action! editor was too low, so that is the reason why it is in separate file.

 File **[miny12.act.txt](miny12.act.txt)** is main program.